 Salary and Job Outlook

-The median annual salary for restaurant managers is a bit over the $52K mark.
-Once you’ve established yourself and your reputation, you can start earning more than $87K per year.
+The Bureau of Labor Statistics reports that the average salary for restaurant managers in 2021 was $63,970, with the top 10 percent earning $98,070.
 Keep in mind that factors such as location, experience, and industry will weigh into your actual salary.